 Gather ’round ladies – its storytime!
 I wanted to share a little blogger tea that is currently happening in my industry with a web design company, Pipdig.
 I talked about this briefly on Instagram and got quite a few requests for a blog post.
 The Pipdig theme scandal first got my attention because my blog design theme is by Pipdig.
 For my fellow bloggers who also have Pipdig, keep reading so you can figure out what is going on and the next best steps for your blog.
-I also have a great list of additional design resource.
+I also have a great list of additional design resources.

 WHAT IS PIPDIG??

-Pipdig is a UK web design company that creates different theme design for WordPress websites and blogs.
+Pipdig is a UK web design company that creates different theme designs for WordPress websites and blogs.
 My design template for Whit Wanders is by Pipdig.
 This company’s designs are very popular with bloggers and content creators.

 WHAT IS THE SCANDAL??